 Make the community a classroom

-The community provides a training ground for patient interaction and care for all programs in the department.
-The nursing department has 175 community partnerships with area organizations that allow students to interact and participate in helping those with medical needs in southwest Missouri.
+The community provides a training ground for patient interaction and care for all programs in the school.
+The nursing school has 175 community partnerships with area organizations that allow students to interact and participate in helping those with medical needs in southwest Missouri.
 As part of a nursing program, students discover the importance of community and the ability to help those around them.

 A wide variety of partnerships are in place to allow students the opportunity to develop an understanding of different nursing specialties while gaining experience through this wide variety of partnerships.
 You’ll benefit from the supervision of a preceptor in the community to assist them in their outreach experiences.

 Assisting a school nurse

 Students work with a school nurse in a local school district to do health assessments and screenings for health issues with students grades K-12.
 While working with the school nurse, students also assist in health education and learn medical management skills.
 In school districts that do not have a nurse on staff, nursing students and nursing faculty provide screenings for health-related issues that require attention.
 Health fairs at schools serve as an opportunity to teach school-aged children the importance of good health habits during health fairs at the schools.

 To complete their pediatric rotation, students spend one week of the second summer of nursing school at Camp Barnabas helping children of various ages and abilities.
 A faculty member is assigned to every clinical rotation group, allowing nursing students to receive one-on-one attention while giving campers the opportunity to enjoy their camp experience.

 Coalition of Healthy Communities

-The Coalition of Healthy Communities is a collaborative program between the Department of Nursing and about a dozen community sites.
+The Coalition of Healthy Communities is a collaborative program between the School of Nursing and about a dozen community sites.
 Designed to provide senior nursing students with community experience, students are directed to host nursing wellness clinics on a weekly basis targeting at-risk and vulnerable populations within the Springfield, Missouri, area.
 Current collaboration is directed to multiple community agencies such as Victory Mission; Harmony House; The Kitchen, Inc.; Isabel's House; Catholic Charities Ministries; and the Salvation Army, to name a few.